Last Updated on

 Mental Effect of Stress on Your Fertility

 Mental or emotional stress has an impact on the couple because conception is also based on an emotional link between the partners.
-Stress also leads to lack of interest in sex.
+Stress also leads to a lack of interest in sex.
 A stressed couple might not be in tune physically to have sex.
 Stress can affect erection and increased, or continuous stress can cause erectile dysfunction.

 Techniques to Reduce Stress